dtuckersuh/ctf/bandit/bandit25/bandit25.md

     - ssh ... 'bash -s' < /tmp/boogaloo26/exec.sh

 - Script does not seem to execute, but /home/bandit26/text.txt is displayed in terminal

+## Solution

+'''bash
+cat /etc/passwd | grep bandit26
+'''

+- Reveals /usr/bin/showtext file that is a script

+'''bash
+#!/bin/sh

+export TERM=linux

+more ~/text.txt
+exit 0
+'''

+- Script calls more to show the bandit26 ASCII art then exits
+- Resizing the terminal on ssh login will cause `more` to give us an exploitation entry
+- Use vim commands to edit /etc/bandit\_pass/bandit26 to see password
+- `set shell=/bin/bash`
+- Execute shell command in vim to get a shell